healthchecks/healthchecks/templates/docs/projects_teams.md

 ![The transfer dialog](IMG_URL/transfer_check.png)

 The transfer dialog will list all projects you have access to (with the Team Member or Manager role).
-If you do not see a particular project in the dialo, make sure you are logged into the correct user account, and your user account belongs to the project's team.
+If you do not see a particular project in the dialog, make sure you are logged into the correct user account, and your user account belongs to the project's team.